 Consistent with OMB's Interim Guidance for the Justice40 Initiative, USDOT's interim definition of DACs includes (a) certain qualifying census tracts, (b) any Tribal land, or (c) any territory or possession of the United States.
-USDOT has provided a mapping tool to assist parishes/municipalities in identifying whether a project is located in a Disadvantaged Community, available at: Transportation Disadvantaged Census Tracts (arcgis.com).
+USDOT has provided a mapping tool to assist parishes/municipalities in identifying whether a project is located in a Disadvantaged Community, available at: Grant Project Location Verification (dot.gov).